16Brijesh10/Decentralized_voting_system/README.md

 ## Technologies
- - Aadhaar API service (for biometric authentication)
+ - Deep Face (for biometric authentication)
  - Python (to communicate with blockchain and for backend and frontend API calls)
  - Truffle (provides tools to create and test smart contracts)
  - Ganache (to create private blockchain network for testing on localhost)